 There are some exceptions to these rights set out in the applicable legislation.

-To make a request to access or update any personal information the College holds about you or your child, please contact the Headmaster in writing.
+To make a request to access or update any personal information the College holds about you or your child, please contact the Head of College in writing.
 The College may require you to verify your identity and specify what information you require.
 The College may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any material requested.
 If the information sought is extensive, the College will advise the likely cost in advance.
 If the College cannot provide you with access to that information, you will be provided with written notice explaining the reasons for refusal.